sacredbanana/lab3d-sdl/README.md

 # Software requirements

+## Operating system
-Operating system:	Windows 95/98/Me/XP, Linux, Solaris, macOS,BSD, ...
+Windows 95/98/Me/XP, Linux, Solaris, macOS, BSD, ...

+## Libraries
-Libraries:		OpenGL 1.2, GLU 1.3, SDL 2.0.
-Slightly older versions
-			of GLU may work.
+OpenGL 1.2, GLU 1.3, SDL 2.0.
+Slightly older versions of GLU may work.

+## Compiler
-Compiler:		GCC 2.95.2 or later recommended.
-Other compilers will
-			require Makefile changes, but should work.
+GCC 2.95.2 or later recommended.
+Clang will work for macOS.
+Other compilers will require Makefile changes, but should work.

+## Other utilities
-Other utilities:	Makefiles require GNU Make (or compatible) and sh
-			(or compatible, e.g. bash).
+Makefiles require GNU Make (or compatible) and sh (or compatible, e.g. bash).
 Cmake for creating the build files.
-Data files:
-			(No longer needed as a separate download as all files are now included.)
-			Ken's Labyrinth v2.1 (Epic Megagames registered),
-			Ken's Labyrinth v2.0 (Epic Megagames shareware),
-			Ken's Labyrinth v1.1 (Advanced Systems registered) or Ken's Labyrinth v1.0 (Advanced Systems shareware).

 # Installation